 What’s at stake?
 Doubts about the future of globalization.

 In the United States, Donald Trump campaigned explicitly against elites, running as a Washington-outsider bent on upsetting the establishment status quo and reshaping America’s approach to international economic affairs.
 With its professed “America First” orientation, foreign policy under the Trump administration has been marked by withdrawal from multilateral trade negotiations such as the Trans-Pacific Partnership and the President shows no interest in pursuing TPP’s proposed companion trade agreement between the United States and Europe.
 Similar debates have emerged about the role of the United States in global affairs across a host of security, environmental, and economic positions and platforms.

-Likewise, in France, a second round run-off was required for newcomer Emmanuel Macron to emerge victorious over far-right National Front leader Marine Le Pen the presidential election that relegated the two main traditional parties to an afterthought.
+Likewise, in France, a second round run-off was required for newcomer Emmanuel Macron to emerge victorious over far-right National Front leader Marine Le Pen in the presidential election that relegated the two main traditional parties to an afterthought.
 Mr. Macron’s victory was achieved against all odds without the support of a political party or a detailed disclosure of his proposed policy programs.
 In the aftermath of the French election, anti-globalization forces continue to loom large with strong support from both the far left and far right opposition parties.

 Globally, citizens and governments alike have responded to the recent economic crisis and the much promoted “the world is flat” theory in their own ways; witness Brexit, Euroscepticism, Trump, border closings, restrictions to migration, trade, and capital flows.
 Questioning longstanding alliance commitments is also part of this equation.
 Both sides of the Atlantic appear to be undergoing a period of palpable uncertainty and mistrust.